Napa Al Fresco

-City of Napa Public Works and Community Development staff are available to help restaurants and other businesses assess the physical parameters for outdoor dining expansion and/or parklet proposals.
+City of Napa Public Works and Community Development staff are available to help restaurants and other businesses assess the physical parameters for outdoor business permits.
 The staff team’s focus is on identifying the outer limits of potential use areas that ensure that new or expanded outdoor use areas meet Americans with Disabilities Act (ADA) spacing requirements and other guidelines.
 Businesses are encouraged to contact the City by email ([email protected]) for more information about this service.

 The best place to send general questions is the City of Napa’s Outdoor Dining shared email address ([email protected]).
 We are monitoring this email regularly and we will direct your inquiry to the correct staff contact.

-For Planning questions, please contact Planning Manager Erin Morris ([email protected]).
+For Planning questions, please contact Planning at ([email protected]).

 For Public Works questions, please contact Public Works Engineering Development Services Manager Tim Wood ([email protected])

-For Fire Prevention questions, please contact Fire Marshal Greg Fortune ([email protected])
+For Fire Prevention questions, please contact Fire Marshal Greg Fortune (gfor[email protected])